quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 ---

 #### Infinite Looping with Modulo Operation
 Background context: For infinite looping animations (N=∞), the animation should loop indefinitely without any specific end point.
-The modulo operation is used to ensure that the time \( t \) stays within a single cycle of the animation.
+The modulo operation is used to ensure that the time $t$ stays within a single cycle of the animation.

 :p How do we handle an animation that loops forever?
 ??x
-For an animation that loops forever, you use the modulo operator to bring \( t \) into the range [0, T].
+For an animation that loops forever, you use the modulo operator to bring $t$ into the range [0, T].
 This ensures that even after many cycles, the sampled pose will still be from within one complete loop of the animation.

 ```c++
 float tstart = 0; // Start of the clip